Dakkers/textabus/README.md

 Thanks to:
 - [Pieter Stam](https://github.com/stampieter) for being on my ass about finishing this, suggesting the idea of adding a Toast when a text is sent, and for being a Beta tester
 - [Imtiaz Hussain](https://github.com/imtizzle) for telling me that a stop number of only whitespace will cause a crash upon texting, and for being a Beta tester
-- Duncan Forster for being a Beta tester
+- Duncan Forster and Joel Silva for being Beta testers
-- [Christian de Angelis](https://github.com/cdeange) and [Shane Creighton-Young](https://github.com/srcreigh) for helping me out with Android/Java stuff
+- [Christian de Angelis](https://github.com/cdeange), [Shane Creighton-Young](https://github.com/srcreigh) and [Moez Bhatti](https://github.com/moezbhatti) for helping me out with Android/Java stuff

 ## License
 GPL License (http://www.gnu.org/licenses/gpl-2.0.txt)